mattlean/lean-js-app-starter/starters/react-browser/README.md

 ## Technology Overview

--   [Babel](https://babeljs.io): Compiler used with webpack to support TypeScript and React while producing cross-browser compatible code for the build.
+-   [Babel](https://babeljs.io): Compiler used with webpack to support React and produce cross-browser compatible code for the build.
 -   [Docker](https://www.docker.com): Used for an optional development environment.
 This can be handy if you want more consistency across different machines with minimal setup.
 -   [ESLint](https://eslint.org): Linter to quickly find code problems.
 -   [Git](https://git-scm.com): Version control system to track code changes.